Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 - Neglected SEO efforts: Sometimes, the decline isn’t due to a sudden issue but rather a lack of consistent SEO efforts.
 If you’ve stopped optimizing your website, neglected content updates, or failed to adapt to algorithm changes, your rankings may gradually decline.

 - Content stagnation: Search engines favor fresh, relevant content.
 If your website hasn’t seen new content or updates to existing content, it may lose its competitive edge.
-You can resolve this by having a consistent publishing schedule and making regular updates to your top performing pages.
+You can resolve this by having a consistent publishing schedule and making regular updates to your top-performing pages.

 - Technical issues: Slow page loading times, broken links, or mobile optimization issues can gradually harm rankings.
 Regularly audit your site for technical problems and address them promptly.